 With the under-math of a constant tempo, time frame, I teach my students to listen to melodic fragments, to imagine them ( in tempo ), to sing them and to play them.

 At the same time, I also teach my guitar students, the necessary pathways on the guitar, where those sounds will be found.

 When we sing, we can produce long notes, short notes, loud notes and soft notes.
-In musical terms, we relate this legato , staccato and dynamics.
+In musical terms, we relate this to legato, staccato and dynamics.

 If you are starting off on the guitar, you should be aware of the lyrical character of music, and immediately try to perform all passages, in this manner.
 However, only through musical structured repetition, will you develop the guitar technique to achieve the desired goal.

 You will constantly learn to develop your guitar technique at all guitar courses at my Music School.
-The technique will also be a consequence of the style , whether you follow play acoustic guitar lessons, blues guitar lessons , jazz guitar lessons or flamenco guitar lessons.
+The technique will also be a consequence of the style , whether you follow play acoustic guitar, blues guitar, jazz guitar or flamenco guitar.

 A slow start

 Starting off on the guitar is a slow learning process, but also a personal adventure where we will express our emotions and let go of daily life.
-I strongly suggest to make music every day, to practice with kindness, never with a harsh judgement , to accept our limitations, and open up to the new unexplored world of music .
+I strongly suggest to make music every day, to practice with kindness, never with a harsh judgement, to accept our limitations, and open up to the new unexplored world of musi .

 How to develop more guitar technique

 The more melodies you know, the more songs you can play, the better your technique will be.